 PocketSmith is another personal finance software app that offers users an excellent set of features to help them prepare a monthly budget.
 PocketSmith focuses more on your future, providing annual projections to help guide you through your financial future.

 Three plans are available and the higher up you go, the longer PocketSmith will offer projections.
 All three plans offer automatic bank fees and all offer email customer support with unlimited budgets.
 You can find the differences here:

 If you’re a detail-oriented person who likes keeping an annual budget with very detailed categories, CountAbout might be a good option for you.
 At $39 per year, the cost definitely isn’t prohibitive.
 If you prefer to enter your transactions manually, you can pay just under $10 a year for the basic version.

 This software is also a viable option for small businesses or even organizations like your school’s PTA organization.
 If you’re responsible for managing money for organizations besides your own household, CountAbout includes some basic accounting and reporting functions that you could find very helpful.

-Those who are less detail-oriented or need more basic functions can probably get by with a free personal finance software.
-Or if your goal is more about tracking your investments versus tracking a detailed budget, you might, instead, try an investing-centric software like Empower.
+Those who are less detail-oriented or need more basic functions can probably get by with free personal finance software.
+Or if your goal is more about tracking your investments versus tracking a detailed budget, you might try investing-centric software like PocketSmith instead.